JhoselinRam/scigrapher/README.md

 ### Color:

-This method lets you get or set the current colors of each axis base, ticks and text independently.
+This method lets you set or get the current colors of each axis base, ticks and text independently.

-The `color` object has some properties that change the colors in a generalized way, and those changes cascaded towards the more specific properties.
+The `options` object has some properties that change the colors in a generalized way, and those changes cascaded towards the more specific properties.
 The more specific the property is, the more priority takes.

 It is only necessary to define the values that you want to change and only that values will be updated, leaving the rest as they are.

 *Method:*

     axisColor()
-    axisColor(color)
+    axisColor(options)
-    axisColor(color, callback)
+    axisColor(options, callback)

 *Where:*

-* `color` is an object that represent the color of each axis base, ticks and text.
+* `options` is an object that represent the color of each axis base, ticks and text.
 This object has the following properties:
   * `axis` : a string representing the color of both whole axis.
   * `xAxis` : a string representing the color of the whole `x` axis.
   * `yAxis` : a string representing the color of the whole `y` axis.